-Training courses for foster carers. teachers, welfare workers, social workers
+Training courses for foster carers, residential workers, teachers, welfare workers and social workers

 Dan Hughes attachment parenting model of PACE (Playfulness, Acceptance, Curiosity, Empathy) is a model of caring/parenting which helps support and form secure attachments with children and young people who may have experienced difficulties in early life.